igorline/slither_wiki/Home.md

 ### FileNotFoundError: [Errno 2] No such file or directory: 'solc'

 You may have installed solcjs, not solc.
 Slither requires solc.
 Install one of the [binary packages](https://solidity.readthedocs.io/en/v0.4.21/installing-solidity.html#binary-packages), e.g., via apt-get, and Slither will work.

+### pip: slither-analyzer requires Python '>=3.6' but the running Python is 2.7.15

+Slither requires Python3.
+If you are on macOS, run `brew install python3` then `pip3 install slither-analyzer`.